 Are you looking for a moped or an electric bike but aren’t sure where to start?
 With so many possibilities, it’s critical to take the time to choose which bike is the best fit for you.
 So what are the key differences between the two?

-The main differences between an e-bike and a moped are their power sources, speeds, regulation, prices, and portability.
+The main differences between an e-bike and a moped are their power sources, speeds, regulations, prices, and portability.
 An electric bike runs on battery power, typically falls under the rules for bicycles, as opposed to motor vehicles, and is slower than a moped.

 This post will help you learn what you need to know about electric bicycles and mopeds to help you decide what is best for you.